jecki/DHParser/documentation_src/manuals/02_nodetree.rst

     >>> re.search('New\s+York', tree.content)

-Currently, the only remedy is to either allow redundant encoding of textual meanings withing the string-content or adding specific nodes that ccarry the redundant textual meanings within their string-contnet and removing them again, after searches etc. have been finished.
+Currently, the only remedy is to either allow redundant encoding of textual meanings within the string-content or adding specific nodes that carry the redundant textual meanings within their string-content and removing them again, after searches etc. have been finished.